jeffwebb-to/awesome-covid-tech-response/README.md

 # awesome-covid-tech-response
-COVID related layoffs - Support information and tech industry job search resources
+COVID related layoffs - Support information and tech industry job search resources.
+A lot of this information sharing has been a direct result of the massive community rally from former Toronto tech company employees after their rounds of COVID terminations.
+The intention of this document is to put all of this shared information in one easily accessible and community modifiable place.

 We're located in Toronto Canada, so we're going to focus on our area but if you have resources for another area please feel encouraged to send a PR!